 Hooray, your property appraised at the sales price!
 All systems are go and you're on your way to the closing table.
-Now the buyer's lender will approve the home mortgage loan and it will be submitted to the title company to prepare the documents for closing.
+Now the buyer's lender, provided the buyer's financing is otherwise in order, will approve the home mortgage loan and it will be submitted to the title company to prepare the documents for closing.